Enter your keyword

 The interview finally dealt with the elephant in the room when Commissioner Dodovu asked whether Thulare had reflected on his previous interviews and what has he learnt from these.
 “I have learnt from that” Thulare said.

-April 2021 JSC Interview
+April 2021 JSC Interview:

-April 2021 JSC Interview Synopses
+April 2021 JSC Interview Synopsis:

-They have beef of the unholy kind going back to when Thulare, as Joasa president, had been publicly critical of the “paternalistic” power the judiciary wielded over the magistracy.
+Chief Justice Mogoeng Mogoeng and Daniel Thulare, the Chief Magistrate in Cape Town and a former president of the Judicial Officers Association of South Africa (JOASA) have “previous” beef of the unholy kind going back to when Thulare, as JOASA president, had been publicly critical of the “paternalistic” power the judiciary wielded over the magistracy.

 Thulare had questioned why magistrates and regional court presidents were sidelined and absent from heads of courts meetings convened by Chief Justice Mogoeng — leading to animated exchanges the previous time he had appeared before the Judicial Service Commission (JSC).
 Thulare was unsuccessful in that interview.